noahehall/theBookOfNoah/architecture/informationarchitecture.md

 ### major components
 #### organization systems
   - organization is closely related to navigation, labeling and indexing
-    - hierarchical organization structures often play the part of primary navigation systems
+    - hierarchical organization structures often play the ppart of primary navigation systems
   - how you categorize information and organize content
     - aka taxonomies/hierarchies
     - present the sites information to us in a variety of ways